insinyuronline/rails-lab/README.md

 # Rails Lab - Food Ordering Web App

-This is a simple Rails app to be used for trainings material.
+This is a simple Rails app to be used for trainings purpose.

 # Prerequisites